-In order to fulfil the requirement regarding cementing units, the NORSOK D-001 standard Chapters 5 and 6 and Appendices A, B and C should be used in the area of health, working environment and safety, with the following additions:

-a) the cementing unit and the cementing head should be designed for remote operation.
+In order to fulfil the requirement regarding cementing units, the NORSOK D-001 standard Chapters 5, 6 and 7 and Appendices A, B and C should be used in the area of health, working environment and safety, with the following addition: The cementing unit and the cementing head should be designed for remote operation.

-For mobile facilities that are registered in a national ship register, DNVGL-OS-E101 Chapter 2, Section 5, Paragraph 7.4 may be used as an alternative.
+For mobile facilities that are registered in a national ship register, DNV-OS-E101 Chapter 2, Section 7 may be used as an alternative.